bitsmuggler/supabase-architecture/README.md

 # supabase-architecture

-I've tried to evaluate the architecture and the tech stack of Supabase.
+I've tried to examine the architecture and the tech stack of Supabase.

 This repository contains the diagrams as code.